 District attorneys are responsible for reviewing evidence in criminal cases and determining whether cases should be brought to trial.
 Eligibility to become a district attorney requires a legal education and state licensure as an attorney.
 After building legal experience, potential district attorneys can seek appointment or election in their districts and typically serve 4-year terms, but the length can vary between jurisdictions.

 District attorneys (DAs) are either elected or appointed by the government to prosecute criminal offenses.
 Other duties DAs may have include educating the public and law enforcement officials about crime prevention, providing job-related legal advice to state officials, working with the state legislature on revising or creating legislation and training and advising local law enforcement about investigation procedures and filing proper charges.
 Depending on the jurisdiction, they could have hundreds, or even thousands, of other employees working under them, including attorneys and administrative staff.

 Salary and Job Outlook

-Although data specifically pertaining to job prospects for district attorneys isn't readily available, the BLS predicted that jobs for lawyers would increase 10% from 2012-2022, which is about as fast as average for other jobs during this period.
+Although data specifically pertaining to job prospects for district attorneys isn't readily available, the BLS predicted that jobs for lawyers would increase as fast as the average through 2028.
 There's stiff competition for jobs, and the BLS indicates that candidates can increase their job prospects through a willingness to relocate and get licensed to practice in another state.

 Since district attorneys are first and foremost lawyers, they're required to follow a rigorous educational path before applying for state licensure as attorneys.
 Almost every state requires that individuals complete a high school diploma and a 4-year college degree, as well as earn a Juris Doctor (J.D.) from an ABA-approved law school, before sitting for the state bar examination and applying for licensure as attorneys.